Daisy Vanags – University of Bristol, international business management

 Judith Cameron – Queen's University Belfast, mechanical engineering

-Jude is a mechanical engineering masters student at Queen’s University Belfast and has completed a placement at Stryker Belfast with the research and development project management team.
+Jude studied mechanical engineering at Queen’s University Belfast and completed a placement at Stryker Belfast with the research and development project management team.
 She is passionate about promoting women in positions of leadership and in 2018 was selected as one of the Royal Academy of Engineering Leadership Scholars.
 In the summer of 2017, Jude studied at the Nanjing University of Aeronautics and Astronautics in China, and in 2018, she returned to showcase a group project at an exhibition in Tianjin.
 Outside of work and study, Jude has participated in business programmes coding classes and project management training while balancing a demanding university rowing training schedule.
 Since the awards, Jude secured a summer internship with Rolls-Royce.
 She was placed in lifecycle engineering and got the opportunity to work with teams both in Derby and in Singapore.

 Arushi Madan | University of Birmingham | electronic and electrical engineering Chuijiang Kong | Imperial College London | materials science and engineering Emma Johnston | University of Strathclyde | aero-mechanical engineering Gemma Cselko | University of Leeds | mechatronic and robotic engineering Heather Bruce | Heriot-Watt University | mechanical engineering Judith Cameron | Queen's University Belfast | mechanical engineering Lujane Hamzeh | University of Birmingham | accounting and finance Olivia Tomlinson | Loughborough University | aeronautical engineering Sarah Scholes-Lawrence | Manchester Metropolitan University | product design and technology Susannah Lea | Imperial College London | materials science and engineering